AndreasChristensen89/cleaner-copenhagen/README.md

 Validator testing:
-- (upcoming) W3 Markup Validation Service for HTML
+- W3 Markup Validation Service completed for all HTML pages with no issues (upcoming)
-- (upcoming) Jigsaw test for CSS
+- Jigsaw test for CSS completed with no issues (upcoming)

 Unfixed bugs: